firestuff/architype/README.md

   service, or process step.
 * A *link* connects nodes together.
 All links in Architype are directional, i.e. they have an arrow at exactly one end.
-* A *group* is a collection of nodes that are physically together.
+* A *group* is a collection of nodes that are shown physically together.
 * A *label* is an optional description of another object, e.g. a link or a group.